animatedmax/spring-data-geode/src/main/markdown/index.md

-You may inject these "auto-looked-up" Regions as you would any other bean defined in the Spring `ApplicationContext`, with one exception: You may need to define a `depends-on` association with the ‘gemfireCache’ bean, as follows:
+You may inject these "auto-looked-up" Regions as you would any other bean defined in the Spring `ApplicationContext`, with one exception: You may need to define a `depends-on` association with the ‘gemfireCache' bean, as follows:

 </div>